 They’re all the rage.
-Find out what makes Hatch chiles a hot commodity.
+Learn more about what makes Hatch chiles a hot commodity.

 Hatch green chiles are grown in the Hatch Valley of southwestern New Mexico’s Rio Grande region.
 The soil, weather and altitude of this area all contribute to bountiful crops and acre upon acre of wonderful chiles that start out green and ripen to a bright red.
 In fact, more chiles per acre are grown in the Hatch Valley than anywhere in the world.